casindog/3d-Minesweeper/readme.md

 ![GameIntro](assets/game_intro1.png)

 Let us take a look at the yellow highlighted cubes in the following pictures.
-Both are taken from a top-down view.

 1. In 2D minesweeper, the game has only one plane.
 Therefore, the yellow cube's neighbors are the cubes next to it: left, right and diagonal.